 DESCRIPTIVE STATISTICS

-DESCRIPTIVE DATA SCENARIO 1
+DESCRIPTIVE STATISTICS RESEARCH SCENARIO

-LOOK AT THE RAW TABLE 1: RAW DATA RATINGS OF THE OPPOSITE SEX FROM JOGGERS AND NON-JOGGERS
+RATINGS OF THE OPPOSITE SEX FROM JOGGERS AND NON-JOGGERS

 EYEBALL TEST ACTIVITY

 Did the 10 minutes of jogging make participants rate the photos as more attractive?
+Based on your scan of the data, decide:

 The jogging condition performed better.

-The control (non-jogging) condition performed better.
+The control condition performed better.

 It is impossible to tell which condition performed better